Tabb Middle School Tiger Times

 TMS AFTER SCHOOL ACTIVITES AND ACTIVITY BUSES

-After school activity buses have begun and will run on Tuesdays and Thursdays.
+After school activity buses run on Tuesdays and Thursdays.

 All students are expected to notify their parents if they are staying after school.
 Please confirm with your student if they are taking the activity bus home or have parent pick up.